ChiaWeiKuo/chiaweikuo.github.io/_pages/Research.md

 # 5. Mechanical Design
-- _Frame design of a totally-enclosed fan-cooled motor_
+- _Frame/Fin designs of a totally-enclosed fan-cooled motor_
 - _Desgin of a hyperbolic reflective shock tunnel_